 At the countrywide level, the racial-ethnic distribution of ME majors is as follows:

 |Race/Ethnicity||Number of Grads|

-Students from other countries are interested in ME, too.
-About 9.5% of those with this major are international students.
+Americans aren’t the only ones with an interest in ME.
+About 9.6% of those with this major are international students.
 The most popular countries for students from outside the country are: